The Wonders of Pomegranate Oil

 You will also want to think about adding pomegranate oil to your hair care products, especially masques, hair and scalp serums, and even styling aids.
 I use it on the ends of my hair and I also massage it in for a deep conditioning, especially during winter or after a particularly dry summer stretch.
 My hair looks smooth, revitalized and has a nice, natural shine.

 Cold pressed, unrefined pomegranate oil is light amber color.
-The organic oil does have a slightly different color than the conventional, so you’ll want to keep that in mind as you chose your oil.
+The organic oil does have a slightly different color than the conventional, so you’ll want to keep that in mind as you choose your oil.
 It has an average absorption rate.
 We recommend storing your oil in a cool, dark place such as your refrigerator.

 We recommend storing your oil in a cool, dark place such as your refrigerator.
 If you are refrigerating this ingredient, bring the oil to room temperature before using.